coderefinery/git-branch-design/_episodes/02-branch-hygiene.md

 - The final state of the actual code is identical.
 - Alternative to `git reset --soft` is an interactive rebase.
 - We recommend to create commits on the main development line which are nice logical units.
-- Commits should be pickable (not too large not too small for a `cherry-pick`).
+- Commits should be pickable (not too large not too small for a `git cherry-pick`).
 - Avoid ball-of-mud commits.